 Spoken Ink reading series, hosted by the Burnaby Writers’ Society, is at the Deer Lake Gallery on the third Tuesday of the month (except July and August).
 For info and writers’ news, see www.burnabywritersnews.blogspot.com.

 Children’s handbell choir invites new ringers in grades 3 to 7 to take part.
 Group meets Mondays from 3:45 to 5 p.m. at Queens Avenue United Church, 529 Queens Ave., New Westminster.
 Children from New West and surrounding areas are welcome; no charge.
 Info: email@example.com.

 The Flame New West seeks storytellers for a new season of storytelling evenings at the Plaskett Gallery – new storytellers, veteran performers and all in between are welcome to apply.
-Two more sessions are coming up on Sunday evenings: an “adult” edition on March 1 and a regular evening on June 14.
+Three more sessions are coming up on Sunday evenings: an “adult” edition on March 1 and two regular evenings on Dec.
+8 and June 14.
 Email firstname.lastname@example.org with questions, pitches and more.

 Love to sing?
 The Maple Leaf Singers are inviting people to audition for the dynamic show chorus.
 All voices welcome.
 Call 778-245-4445 or email email@example.com.
 For more on the choir, see www.mapleleafsingers.com.